 Agreeing on child custody and parenting arrangements is often one of the most difficult parts of a divorce or separation.
 In many circumstances, the adversarial nature of traditional divorce lawsuits can make the situation even worse.
 Often, child custody litigation encourages parents to get bogged down in making negative statements about one another, rather than concentrating on making a plan that best suits the children and the parents.
+A child custody lawyer can help

 To learn more about how you may benefit from mediation services, contact the Worcester child custody mediation attorney at our firm for a strategy session.
 Call (508) 795-1557 to get started.